 Lots of paint from the 1800s was milk based, mixed with lime and pigment.
 I played around with mustard but Skipper found my testing site....

+Slid BARBASHELA off of the trailer onto the strongback, it will be the assembly jig.
 Building another strongback, it will be the measuring and disassembly table.
-The strongback in the back will be the assembly jig, And yes, that's a blueberry iMac G3 on the shelf...
+And yes, that's a blueberry iMac G3 on the shelf...

 The frame was what we used to trailer Barbashela home, so we popped the plywood deck off of it and slid it off the trailer.
 We thought we'd try furniture dollies from Lowes as the base for the strongback.
 We added a few cross members and put legs on the dollies.
 I aleternated the direction of the legs to minimize the chance of everything leaning off one direction and prying the legs off.